kaimcbride/vimwiki/res/lua.md

 foo = "a string"
 foo = 34.5

-access as 'foo', not $foo
+Access as 'foo', not $foo

 ### STRINGS